 Our Civil and Environmental Engineering degree begins with a firm grounding across the breadth of civil engineering.
 As the course progresses, there is an ever deeper focus on areas of civil engineering that have a major impact on both the human and natural environment.
 These are areas where the School of Civil Engineering has world-leading expertise and include public health engineering (including water supply, wastewater treatment, waste disposal, recycling, contaminated land and pollution control), energy use in buildings and construction, and transport engineering and planning.

 The course was designed to respond to major developments in the profession, such as dealing with contaminated sites, minimising environmental impact and improving the environment, which are of critical importance.
-It is accredited by the Joint Board of Moderators, which will help you gain chartered engineer status after graduation.

 UCAS code: H291 (MEng, BEng) or H296 (BEng)

 Industrial placements: Yes

 Study abroad: Yes

 Start date: September

 Course fees (per year): UK/EU: £9,000; International: £19,000

 Information about living expenses and financial support can be found on the University's website.

 Scholarships: Scholarships worth up to £8,000 available.